 — Veronica Lloyd, Immaculata Teacher and Alum

 Throughout each grade, technology, art, music, Spanish, physical education, and religion are integrated into the curriculum to cultivate well-rounded students.
 Our curriculum meets and exceeds the standard course of study for the state of North Carolina and the Diocese of Raleigh.
 We emphasize the experience of learning while developing content knowledge, and believe in providing our students a safe and nurturing environment to try new things and grow to their fullest potential.

 Early Childhood Center

 The Pre-Kindergarten program is child-centered with experienced teachers and assistants who respond to each child’s individual abilities, learning style, and interests.
 Children grow developmentally as their strengths and needs are met through active participation in hands-on activities.

-Children as young as three-and-a-half years old are accepted into the Pre-K program, but they may be required to repeat Pre-K so that they are five years old and set up for success when they enter Kindergarten.
+Children as young as three-and-a-half years old are accepted into the Pre-K program, however, they are required to repeat Pre-K so that they are five years old and set up for success when they enter Kindergarten.

 Learning in Kindergarten through Grade 2 is interactive and hands-on in order to build fundamental skills in fun and engaging ways.
 Class sizes are small, with full-time teaching assistants and resource teachers to provide individual attention and differentiated instruction.
 The focus is on assuring that each child grows in faith and knowledge, feels confident, contributes to the community, and has a strong academic foundation in reading, writing, and math.

 When students move up to Grades 3 through 5, the curriculum builds on the foundation established in the Primary division.
 They start "reading to learn" rather than "learning to read" and work on building vocabulary and research skills.
 Field trips, hands-on activities, and projects provide students opportunities to see and feel what they have learned.
 They transition to more independent work and personal responsibility.
 Students continue to build confidence as they are given opportunities to lead Mass and Friday Morning Prayer.
 Intermediate students may participate in the school's AIG program, based on testing scores and classroom achievement.